hyperverge/capture-ios-sdk/README.md

 ### Integrating Liveness in Face Capture

 The framework has two liveness detection methods.
 Texture liveness and Gesture Liveness.
-This can be set while initializing HVFaceViewController by calling the 'setLivenessMode' method before presenting the ViewController.
+This can be set while initializing HVFaceViewController by calling the 'setLivenessMode' method, before presenting the ViewController.

         vc.setLivenessMode(livenessMode)